danielharrell/Junior_Math_manual/README.md

 - [ ] Replace `$$` with `\[`,`\]` in LaTeX code.
 - [ ] Find other outdated code to update or comment out.
 - [ ] Replace Figure 1 in Set Theory text with TikZ picture.
+- [ ] Reformat Table of Contents to look nicer, along with section headings and the like.